harshada-daund/Research-Task-9_Syracuse-Open-Data-Civic-Project/METHODOLOGY.md

 - data-entry practices
 - timing and case-closure procedures

-For that reason, results are framed descriptively and carefully.
-The project avoids overclaiming and does not make causal or predictive statements.

 ## Limitations
 - The dataset does not include every contextual factor needed to explain violations.
 - Case status may lag behind on-the-ground conditions.